 Once the periodontal disease and pain has been diagnosed a Dental Cleaning and Evaluation will be scheduled under anesthesia.
 After the prophylaxis mentioned above the doctor will evaluate all the teeth and the technician will digitally x-ray any unhealthy areas.
 We have had the advantage of digital dental x-ray equipment since 2007.
 This allows superior imaging of your pets teeth, their roots and enables us to make the best recommendations for your pets dental care.
 When pets need extractions, x-rays are needed to assess bone and root structure before surgical extractions.

-Dr. Wildenstein and Dr. Lucy-Lender both use local blocks and general pain killers to keep your pet comfortable through the entire procedure and recovery period.
+Dr. Wildenstein will use local blocks and general pain killers to keep your pet comfortable through the entire procedure and recovery period.
 It is amazing that pets most often eat soft food within hours of waking up even after multiple extractions.
 So often we hear from owners that their “pet is acting younger” after recovering from multiple extractions.
 Pets have no choice but to “slow down” if they have chronic pain issues.

 After the procedure